Tithi-2001/Vendor-Sales-Analysis/README.md

 | Business Logic & Measures | DAX |
 | Reporting | Interactive dashboards with filters for Vendor, Brand, and Time Period |

----

-## Outcome
-- Provided a **360° view** of vendor and brand performance.
-- Enabled identification of **underperforming vendors** and **overstocked brands**.
-- Supported procurement decisions that **reduced unsold inventory by 14%**.
-- Improved overall **profit margin and cost efficiency** through data-driven planning.

----

-## Future Enhancements
-- Automate Power BI refresh using a **data gateway** linked to the live database.
-- Incorporate **forecasting models** to predict next quarter’s sales.
-- Add a **KPI alert system** for low stock turnover or negative profit margins.
-- Extend analysis to **geographical and seasonal trends** for better strategic insights.